nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 * 2a.
 The wedding list is empty.
   Use case ends.

 * 3a.
+User specified to force the assigning of a contact to a wedding
+  * 3a1.
+System displays the specified Wedding, in the Wedding list.

+    Use case resumes at step 4.

+* 3b.
 A specified wedding does not exist.
+    * 3b1.
+System displays an error message.

+      Use case resumes at step 2.

+* 3c.
+The contact is already assigned to the specified wedding.
+    * 3c1.
+System displays an error message.

+      Use case resumes at step 2.

+### **Use case: UC23 — Unassign a Contact from one or more Weddings**

+**MSS**

+1. User <ins>lists all contacts [(UC01)](#use-case-uc01list-all-contacts)</ins>.
+2. User <ins>lists all weddings [(UC02)](#use-case-uc02list-all-weddings)</ins>.
+3. User requests to unassign a contact from a wedding.
+4. System displays the contact no longer being associated with the specified wedding, in the list of contacts.

+   Use case ends.

+**Extensions**

+* 1a.
+The contact list is empty.
+  Use case ends.

+* 2a.
+The wedding list is empty.
+  Use case ends.

+* 3a.
+A specified wedding does not exist.
     * 3a1.
 System displays an error message.

       Use case resumes at step 2.

-### **Use case: UC23 — Unassign a Contact from one or more Weddings**
-Similar to [<ins>UC22](#use-case-uc22assign-a-contact-to-one-or-more-weddings) except un-assigning a contact from Weddings and an additional extension.

 * 3b.
-A specified wedding not associated with the contact.
+The contact is not assigned to the specified wedding.
     * 3a1.
 System displays an error message.

       Use case resumes at step 2.